frequently asked questions

 If a woman is otherwise healthy, being 35 years or older does not make her pregnancy high risk or preclude the option of home birth.

-• The fee for home birth is $7500.
+• The fee for home birth is $8000.
 This includes prenatal visits, care during the labor/birth, birth assistant fee, and postpartum visits.

 • No, I do not take insurance, but I can provide a superbill for the services provided.
-I also work with third party billing companies (A-VAS or SLB Billing) that can help you seek reimbursement from your insurance company.
+I also work with third party billing companies (A-VAS or Earthside Billing) that can help you seek reimbursement from your insurance company.

 • The midwife will provide the attestation of birth and instructions for how to register your baby’s birth and obtain a birth certificate.